Hugh-Elliott/Full_Stroke_Therapy_Device/README.md

 It is not possible to execute the code using the Visual Studio solution.
 Any files to be included in the code **must** be added to the Makefile in ~\nIONCME before building in Visual Studio.
 The bin file then must be uploaded to the nIONCME microcontroller.

 In addition to the example code, two folders were added for all MATLAB code and the Python GUI script.
 Those being ~\MATLAB and ~\PythonGUI, respectively.
+# Operating Mode Videos
+Demonstration videos for each of the modes can be found in the "Operating Mode Videos" folder.
+Please note that the Resistive Mode video was compressed using VLC Media Player to meet GitHub's file size limit (Origonal file size: 114MB).
 # Contributions
 * Originally created and maintained by Hugh Elliott from September 2024 to August 2025